 10 Afterward, I came to the house of Shemaiah the son of Delaiah, the son of Mehetabeel, who was shut up.
 And he said, "Let us meet together in the house of God, within the temple, and let us shut the doors of the temple, for they will come to slay you.
 Indeed, in the night they will come to slay you."
 11 And I said, "Should such a man as I flee?
 And who is there who, being as I am, would go into the temple to save his life?
 I will not go in."
 12 And behold, I perceived that God had not sent him, but that he pronounced this prophecy against me, for Tobiah and Sanballat had hired him.
 13 Therefore, he was hired, so that I should be afraid and do so and sin, and that they might have matter for an evil report, so that they might reproach me.
 14 My God, think upon Tobiah and Sanballat according to these works of theirs, and on the prophetess Noadiah and the rest of the prophets who would have put me in fear.

 15 So the wall was finished on the twenty-fifth day of the month Elul, in fifty-two days.
-16 And it came to pass, that when all our enemies heard of it and all the heathen who were about us saw these things, they were much cast down in their own eyes, for they perceived that this work was wrought by our God.
+16 And it came to pass, that when all our enemies heard of it and all the heathen who were around us saw these things, they were much cast down in their own eyes, for they perceived that this work was wrought by our God.
 17 Moreover, in those days the nobles of Judah sent many letters to Tobiah, and the letters of Tobiah came to them.
 18 For there were many in Judah sworn to him, because he was the son-in-law of Shechaniah the son of Arah, and his son Johanan had taken the daughter of Meshullam the son of Berechiah.
 19 Also, they reported his good deeds before me and uttered my words to him.
 And Tobiah sent letters to put me in fear.